m3l7/stock-example-api/README.md

 They are read using config.js library.

 The schema and the default config can be found in `src/core/config.ts`

+## Tests

+Some basic e2e tests are included.
+Run them with:

+    npm run test

+It is possible to change some variables for the test environment only (i.e. port, log level) by editing/creating `config/test.json`, i.e.:

+    {
+        "api":{
+            "port": 17011,
+            "log": {
+                "http": false,
+                "error": true,
+                "level": "info"
+            }
+        }
+    }

 # Project Structure